artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 2. The assembly at Ithaca; Telemachus secretly sets sail
 3. Nestor recalls his return; sacrifice to Athena; departure for Lacedaemon
 4. Menelaus recalls his return; the suitors plot their ambush
-5. Hermes visits Calypso; Odysseus builds raft; sails then swims to Phaeacia
+5. Hermes visits Calypso; Odysseus' raft; sails then swims to Phaeacia
 6. Athena guides the princess to bring aid to Odysseus
 7. King Alcinous promises to bring Odysseus home
 8. Athletic games; song of Ares and Aphrodite; songs of Troy